hydephp/develop/CONTRIBUTING.md

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.
 This makes it easier to keep track of changes.

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](https://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.
+Making atomic commits eases the burden on the developer reviewing your pull request.

 **Happy coding**!